 When it comes to food (although not coffee, where cow’s milk is available along with non-dairy alternatives), The Black Chapel is vegan, with a small selection of sweet and savoury delights, including avocado on toast, all prepared on-site.
 I arrived just as the cinnamon buns came out of the oven…

-November 2018: The Black Chapel is now under new ownership, although I’ve not been back since it changed hands.
+November 2018: The Black Chapel is now under new ownership, having been taken over by Doctor Espresso, although I’ve not been back since it changed hands.